-Apple Watch SE vs Fitbit Charge 5: What will it be?
+Apple Watch SE vs. Fitbit Charge 5: What will it be?

 This is a tough one.
 Both fitness wearables host features unique to the device.
 Apple Watch SE is your best bet if you need smart capabilities like music, built-in cellular, advanced navigation, safety tracking, and Siri.
 It's more expensive than Fitbit Charge 5 but comes in at a competitive price for an Apple smartwatch.
 Plus, it hosts many of the features we've come to know and love via Apple.

-If you want the latest and greatest fitness tracker, you'd be hard-pressed to find a better value than Fitbit Charge 5.
-It's loaded with tons of new and advanced tech, so you can take advantage of features like ECG, EDA, daily readiness scores, and Sp02 monitoring on top of the features like Active Zone Minutes, workout intensity maps, and built-in GPS.
-It's less expensive, works with both iOS and Android, and offers much longer battery life.
+If you want a high-tech fitness tracker, you'd be hard-pressed to find a better value than Fitbit Charge 5.
+It's loaded with features like ECG, EDA, Daily Readiness Scores, and Sp02 monitoring on top of additional perks like Active Zone Minutes, workout intensity maps, and built-in GPS.
+It's less expensive, works with both iOS and Android, and offers a much longer battery life.

-Bottom line: these are two of the best fitness wearables available.
+Bottom line: These are two of the best fitness wearables available.
 The choice boils down to your budget, operating system, and the features you want most.

 Smartwatch